matpow2/cuwo/README.md

         * /setclock <time>
         * /kill [player]
 * SQLite database for storing permanent data
-    * For faster access it is kept in memory
+    * For faster access it is currently kept in memory
-    * Asynchronous database queries
+    * Asynchronous database queries for faster access/store
+    * Using the R*Tree algorithm allows you to have millions of regions without performance issues
-    * R*-Tree regions, region groups and triggers possible in near future
+    * 3D regions, region groups and even region/regiongroup
+    * triggers/events possible (on enter/leave region etc.)
-    * Saves player data like ID, password hash (SHA224 with salt), (last) online time, last IP connected with
+    * Saves player data like ID, password hash (SHA224 with salt),
+    * (last) online time, last IP connected with
     * Bans for both player IDs and IPs
     ... and more in future
 * Lower CPU requirements than normal server